Lauriy/steam-screenshot-reporter/README.md

 Generally don't try and get this running on a local venv, use the remote one from docker-compose.

 `pre-commit run --all-files`

+// Archiving project since Steam seems to have come to their senses